 Do not turn off the control power supply while writing the data to the non-volatile memory, and also do not turn off for 5 seconds after the completion of writing the data.
-Doing so may abort writing the data and cause an alarm of EEPROM error to generate.
+Doing so may abort writing the data and cause an EEPROM error alarm to generate.
 The non-volatile memory can be rewritten approximately 100,000 times.